PE Review Courses

 Location: ESD Headquarters, 20700 Civic Center Drive, Suite 450, Southfield

-State Exam Dates: April 5, 2019, and October 25, 2019 (Register for the PE Exam at www.NCEES.org.)
+State Exam Dates: April 17, 2020 for Civil & Electrical.
+Environmental and Mechanical are year-round.
+(Register for the PE Exam at www.NCEES.org.)
 Visit www.ncees.org to get more information and to register.

 Engineers who have their PE license enjoy higher salaries and faster career advancement, and become qualified to work independently as a consultant.